 AfterWARd: The Revolutionary Veterans Who Built America

 The American Revolution Museum at Yorktown will debut in 2017 its inaugural special exhibition, “AfterWARd: The Revolutionary Veterans Who Built America.”
-Opening June 10 through November 27, the special exhibition will explore the post-war lives of veterans of the Siege of Yorktown, including George Washington and Charles Cornwallis, Henry Knox, Alexander Hamilton, James Lafayette, and the Marquis de Lafayette, as well as lesser-known veterans of the siege that secured American independence in 1781.
+Opening in June, the special exhibition will explore the post-war lives of veterans of the Siege of Yorktown, including George Washington and Charles Cornwallis, Henry Knox, Alexander Hamilton, James Lafayette, and the Marquis de Lafayette, as well as lesser-known veterans of the siege that secured American independence in 1781.

 Using artifacts, illustrations, short films and interactives, the special exhibition will explore Charles Cornwallis’ post-Revolution campaigns in India and George Washington’s visions for a new nation.
 Visitors will discover Henry Knox’s work as a key founder of the Society of the Cincinnati, the nation’s first veteran organization, and learn about Alexander Hamilton’s post-war life as an influential statesman who championed the still on-going debate about the role of government in everyday life.
 The exhibition also will examine James Lafayette’s fight for his own liberty from slavery after risking his life for the liberty of his country, and the Marquis de Lafayette’s undying role as the hero of two worlds and two generations, which culminated in his 1824-1825 “Farewell Tour” of the United States of America.
 The exhibition also will feature artifacts selected to illustrate Revolutionary War veterans’ continued influence today, such as objects related to the Lafayette Escadrille active during World War I.